Consumer Insights: The importance of events for pork

 While Google searches for new recipes (and Halloween recipes) peaked in 2020, these still engage large audiences.

 October saw an uplift in out-of-home sales for pork with savoury pastries and breakfasts driving the overall increase (Kantar Out-of-home).
-There could be opportunities to push pork-based meals for more out-of-home events, with hotdogs or hog roasts on Bonfire Night.
+There could be opportunities to push pork-based meals for more out-of-home events, with hotdogs or hog roasts at Bonfire Night.

 Christmas